 Our classrooms utilize Creative Curriculum, a research-based and widely celebrated preschool curriculum that promotes learning through exploration and investigation.
 This curriculum is designed to help teachers build developmentally appropriate and content-rich classrooms that meet the needs of all students, fostering confidence, creativity, and critical thinking along the way.
 The curriculum is fully aligned to the Ohio Early Learning Standards, and covers the domains of social-emotional development, approaches toward learning, cognitive development and general knowledge, language and literacy development, and physical well-being and motor development.
-We are also piloting Reggio Emilia inspired practices in our three year old classrooms, this means that the curriculum is student-centered through planning and discussions and teachers facilitating the instruction inspired by students.
+It is also aligned to the Head Start Performance Standards.